lunarphp/lunar/docs/src/extending/payments.md

 }
 ```

 This is the most basic implementation of a driver, you can see we are extending an `AbstractPayment`.
-This is a class which is provided by GetCandy and contains some useful helpers you can utilise in your own driver.
+This is a class which is provided by Lunar and contains some useful helpers you can utilise in your own driver.

 [See available methods](#abstract-class-methods)